sachinmw/puppetQuest/Quest_Guide/quests/application_orchestrator.md

 ### Master Configuration

-Before we get to writing and deploying and application, however, there are a few steps we still need to do to get the Puppet Application Orchestrator tools configured correctly.
+Before we get to writing and deploying an application, however, there are a few steps we still need to do to get the Puppet Application Orchestrator tools configured correctly.

-The Puppet Orchestrator tool we'll use in this quest is a command-line interface that interacts with an Application Orchestration service that runs on the puppet master.
-This service is not enabled by default, so our first step will be to change the configuration of our puppet master to enable application services.
+The Puppet Orchestrator tool we'll use in this quest is a command-line interface that interacts with an Application Orchestration service on the puppet master.
+We have enabled this service by default on the Learning VM, and it will be enabled by default in future versions of PE.
+(If you would like to enable it on your own puppet master, please see the [details in the documentation](https://docs.puppetlabs.com/pe/latest/orchestrator_install.html#enable-the-application-orchestration-service-and-orchestrator-client).)

-Once you're logged in to the console, navigate to the **Nodes** > **Classification** section.
-Here, select the **PE Infrastructure** node group.
-This group defines the configuration of for the components of the Puppet stack.
-Click the **Classes** tab, and find the *use_application_services* parameter under the *puppet_enterprise* class.
-Click the **edit** button to change the value of this parameter from `false` to `true`.
-Commit your change.

-Return to your terminal session on the puppet master (i.e. the Learning VM) and trigger a puppet run.
-(Or, if you prefer, trigger a run via the PE console.)

-    puppet agent -t

 ### Client Configuration and Permissions